 Of course, drinking water is essential for good health.
 You can’t get around it, so fill up your glass and get sipping.

 Drinking more water supports better vein health by thinning the blood and keeping it moving freely.
 When you’re dehydrated, your blood tends to be thicker, and that puts stress on veins and increases the chances of clotting.
-For the people of Colorado, its an important factor since the weather there is so dry.
+For the people of Colorado, it’s an important factor since the weather here is so dry.

 Don’t forget to stay hydrated throughout the day.

 Vitamins can be helpful for vein health too and are easy to take each day (no meal planning involved).

 Vitamin C is responsible for producing collagen, and collagen helps maintain strong, flexible veins while repairing any existing damage to them.
 You can take a supplement or eat foods full of vitamin C, like oranges, berries, and tomatoes.